CSS opacity Property

 This property allows making an element fully transparent, half-transparent, or default.

 The number ranges between 0 and 1.
 0 makes the element fully transparent.
 1 is the default value which makes the element fully opaque.
-A value between 0 and 1 gradually makes an element clear.
+A value between 0 and 1 gradually makes it transparent.

 When adding transparency to the background of an element with the help of the opacity property, all of its child elements also become transparent.
 Use RGBA colors if you do not apply opacity to the child elements.